Brian Sell

 Brian Sell (born April 11, 1978) is a retired American long-distance runner who specialized in various long-distance track events before specializing as a marathoner in his professional career with Hansons-Brooks Distance Project.
 Sell represented the United States at the 2008 Summer Olympics in the men's marathon.
 He attended Saint Francis University in Loretto, Pennsylvania, where he ran on the Saint Francis University cross country team.

 Running career

 High school

 Sell attended Northern Bedford High School, where he participated in multiple sports.
 In addition to running he was a wrestler as well as a wide receiver on the football team, and did not join the track team until his sophomore year.
 His best track times by the end of his senior year were 4:28 (min:sec) in the 1600-meter and 10:06 in the 3200-meter.

 Collegiate

 Sell began at Messiah College, then transferred to study at Saint Francis University, where his athletic career reached new heights.
-He represented SFU at the 2000 NCAA Division I XC Championships, where he ran the 10K in 31:17.1 and was an All-American.
+He represented SFU at the 2000 NCAA Division I XC Championships, where he ran the 10K in 31:17.1 and was a two time All-American.